Astral1119/old3/_notes/blog/The Gaming Spreadsheet Dilemma.md

 ---
 ### Introduction

 Perhaps you've been playing your video game for a month, a year, a decade.
-Eventually, you decide that there must be a better way of farming a resource or calculating damage or storing crafting recipes or documenting every collectable or whatever else and so you turn to spreadsheets.
+Eventually, you decide that there must be a better way of farming a resource or calculating damage or storing crafting recipes or documenting every collectable or whatever else.
+Maybe you saw someone else use a spreadsheet for the kind of thing and were drawn in by the dropdowns and images and nice-looking layouts.
+Either way, you decide you'd like to use Google Sheets.
 Wonderful.

 But, you don't know where to start.
 So you scour the internet for help and somehow have ended up here, probably due to someone very smart on a help forum telling you that what you're attempting isn't feasible and here's a list of reasons why.